dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 }
 ```

+If the `userId` provided does not exist in the database, error 400 is returned.

 ### GET https://functionURL/api/user/scores/:count
 #### Description
-Gets the top 'count' scores for logged in user sorted by score value.
+Gets the top 'count' scores for logged in user sorted by descending score value.
+Logged in user is defined by the `x-ms-client-principal-id` HTTP header.
 #### Sample HTTP response
 ```javascript
 [